-Pellet stoves can be expensive to install.
+This type of stove can be expensive to install.
 Once in place they provide an attractive, efficient and powerful heat.
-By regularly maintaining your pellet stove you ensure that you get the full benefit from your installation for as long as you need.
+By regularly maintaining your unit you ensure that you get the full benefit from your installation for as long as you need.

 Pellet stoves are a compact, safe and efficient way to heat your home while benefiting from a natural heat source.
 They can be used as an attractive focal point in a room, or as a low profile background heater.
 They are versatile and effective.

-We hope that our guide to buying the best pellet stove and our best pellet stove reviews contained herein will help you make the right choice of pellet stove for your home.
+We hope that our guide to buying the best pellet stove and our stove reviews contained herein will help you make the right choice for your home.